gdroel/MVB/README.md

 # Minimum Viable Blockchain
 A simulation of a minimum viable blockhain, written in Python.
+The most disruptive new currency.